Secondary education in Japan: Daily life

 High schools typically begin at 8:30, when teachers meet for a five-minute meeting, followed by homeroom.
-Students assemble in their homerooms of an average of between 40 and 45 students each, Homeroom teachers are in charge of morning or afternoon homeroom times, about five minutes each, as well as a weekly long homeroom period.
+Students assemble in their homerooms of an average of around 40 students each, Homeroom teachers are in charge of morning or afternoon homeroom times, about five minutes each, as well as a weekly long homeroom period.

 Many students are assigned to specific task committees in their homeroom class.

 There are four classes of 50 minutes each before lunch.
-Students go to different classrooms for physical education, laboratory classes, or other specialized courses; otherwise, teachers change classrooms instead the students for the entire day.
+Students go to different classrooms for physical education, laboratory classes, or other specialized courses; otherwise, teachers change classrooms instead of the students for the entire day.
 Students typically attend between ten and fourteen courses a year.